fmidev/aviation-message-archiver/src/doc/README.md

 - sequential or parallel execution

 Post-action configuration specifies which actions are executed.
 The configuration applies to all [products](#products).
-The execution of each post-action is isolated, and any failing post-action will not affect other post-actions.
+The execution of each post-action is isolated, and a failing post-action will not affect other post-actions.

 #### Bundled post-actions